FEATURES

 Dennis Slifer and others for the photos in this site.

-The 2022 Rockbridge Mountain Music and Dance Festival is the weekend of September 9-10th: always the weekend after Labor Day.
-Download a printable schedule of activities or a flyer.
-Download a flyer or see the updated schedule of activities
+The 2023 Rockbridge Mountain Music and Dance Festival is the weekend of September 8-9th: always the weekend after Labor Day.
+Download a flyer or see the schedule of activities

 Called Dances Friday and Saturday Nights

-Saturday: Ben Nelson and Friends with caller Lou Maiuri
+Saturday: The Tessa McCoy Stringband, with caller Lou Maiuri

 2019 festival video by Julie Mangin

 The Rockbridge Mountain Music & Dance Festival is not your usual festival.
 There's no contest and no fancy line-up of big-name acts.
 No crowds.
-No pressure to arrive early to get a spot because there’s plenty of room!
+No pressure to arrive early to get a spot because there is plenty of room!

 Beloved musician Mike Seeger had a vision for Glen Maury Park: hold a mountain music festival that featured dancing and no playing contests.
 So he got the festival off the ground, and it's being continued by committed, music-loving area residents.
 The weekend after Labor Day, the event pretty much closes out the festival season.
 It takes place in beautiful Glen Maury Park in Buena Vista, Virginia, situated beside the Blue Ridge Parkway and five miles east of Lexington.
 Though the festival starts officially on Friday, some folks like to extend their trip and arrive earlier.
 The park is always open for camping, and you may arrive any time.